Renting

 Credit – Your credit history will be checked as part of your rental application.
 If you don’t know what your credit score is, I recommend you use CreditKarma.com – a free way to check your TransUnion/Equifax credit score.
 Being prepared with this knowledge will prevent the stress of you having to make last minute accommodations like providing a guarantor or adding extra security, or even potentially not being approved.
 Building credit takes time, but CreditKarma.com can show you how to take the best long term steps to make yourself look better in the eyes of a landlord, bank, or any creditor you come across.

 Income & Assets – Landlords typically require that you demonstrate you earn 40-50 times the monthly rent as your yearly income.
-They’ll often ask for this verification via a Letter of Employment or Pay Stub .
-Having these documents ready can really expedite your renting process.
+They’ll often ask for this verification via a Letter of Employment, Pay Stubs, or Tax Returns.
+They’ll also want to see at least a couple of months of rental liquidity in Savings, Checking, or Liquid Investment Accounts.
+Having these documents ready can really expedite your renting process, and make your life easier.